John S. Mayo

 John Sullivan Mayo (born February 26, 1930) is an American engineer, AT&T executive and seventh president of Bell Labs, known for contributions to the computer and telecommunications industry.

 In 1979, Mayo was elected a member of the National Academy of Engineering for contributions and leadership in the realization of digital facilities for the telecommunications network.

 Biography

 Born in Greenville, North Carolina, he earned B.S., M.S. and Ph.D. degrees in electrical engineering from North Carolina State University.

-Following this, Mayo joined Bell Labs, now Nokia Bell Labs, (1955) where he first worked on early computers as the TRADIC and Leprechaun, the Telstar satellite, ocean sonar systems and various switching systems.
+Following this, Mayo joined Bell Labs, now Nokia Bell Labs, (1955) where he first worked on early computers as the TRADIC and Leprechaun, the digital repeater for the T1 Carrier, the Telstar satellite, ocean sonar systems and various switching systems.
 He was elected vice president at Bell Labs (1975) and eventually became the seventh president (1991) until his retirement (1995).

-He is credited with globalizing Bell Labs and forging closer ties between its research and development and business units.
+Dr. Mayo is credited with globalizing Bell Labs and forging closer ties between its research and development and business units.

+In 1990, President George H.W.
+Bush awarded Dr. Mayo the National Medal of Technology and Innovation in recognition of his pioneering contributions to telecommunications.
+His work helped usher in the information age by transforming the nation's telephone network from analog to digital technology, laying the foundation for modern communications.

+Dr. Mayo also coined the term "killer technology" which is when a new technology "kills" a previous technology.
+He explained that the use of lightwave technology is "killing" or eliminating the need for wire-based coaxial cable since lightwave can transmit information at a significantly higher speed.